Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Introduction

-This section offers a brief overview of recent LLM applicability research that this work builds upon and complements.
-This term is used here to denote the exploration of the feasibility and performance of pre-trained LLMs as research and analytics tools --- as distinct from the machine learning domain of LLM engineering (reviews of which can be found elsewhere).

-ML and natural language processing (NLP) supported research in the (digital) humanities and (computational) social sciences is nothing new.
-However, only until recently, a typical machine assisted text-focused research scenario would have involved either training a supervised learning classifier \parencite[or fine-tuning a pretrained LLM, see e.g.][]{majumder_interview_2020,de_la_rosa_alberti_2023} on a large set of annotated examples for a given task, or using output vectors from a word or sentence embedding LLM like BERT \parencite{devlin_bert_2019} for clustering or other tasks \parencite[e.g.][]{fonteyn_varying_2021,sen_insider_2023}.
-What makes a difference now is recent advances in LLM technology, to the point that it has become feasible to use them as instructable zero-shot learners \parencite{wei_finetuned_2022,openai_gpt-4_2023} for classification and inference.
-In a zero-shot learning scenario, an LLM is instructed to generate output using an input (prompt) that includes in some form both the classification or generation instructions, as well as the input data.
-The generated outputs are then parsed and quantified as necessary.
-This removes the need for laborious annotation work to create large training sets for every specific niche task.
-A second contributing factor to recent LLM popularity, both as chatbots and classifiers, is arguably accessibility.
-Running very large LLMs requires significant hardware, while cloud services like that of e.g. OpenAI's GPT interfaces have made them accessible, albeit at a cost, to those who do not have access to such hardware or the skills to operate one.
+This contribution builds upon and complements other recent work in what could be summarized as LLM applicability research.
+This is to denote the exploration of the feasibility and performance of pre-trained LLMs as research and analytics tools --- as distinct from the ML domain of LLM engineering.
+ML and NLP-supported research in the (digital) humanities and (computational) social sciences is nothing new.
+However, only until recently, a typical machine-assisted text-focused research scenario would have involved either training a supervised learning classifier \parencite[or fine-tuning a pretrained LLM, see e.g.][]{majumder_interview_2020,de_la_rosa_alberti_2023} on a large set of annotated examples for a given task, or using output vectors from a word or sentence embedding LLM like BERT for clustering or other tasks \parencite[e.g.][]{fonteyn_varying_2021,sen_insider_2023}.